ariannamethod/iamGrokky/README.md

 # Grokky-2

-Grokky AI Assistant is a Telegram bot powered by FastAPI.
-This project contains the server code and utility scripts used to run the assistant.
+Grokky AI Assistant is a Telegram bot built with **Aiogram** and `aiohttp`.
+It contains the server and utility scripts needed to run the assistant.

 ## Installation